 While the FTM’s FamilySync and the RootsMagic TreeShare operate similarly, TreeShare provides more precise control over the changes.
-In the first place, instead of a simple changelog with only text, RootsMagic offers a lovely coloured visual representation of the modifications.
+In the first place, instead of a simple changelog with only text, RootsMagic offers a lovely colored visual representation of the modifications.
 Additionally, users can accept or deny individual changes instead of getting the changes within the batch.
-In RootsMagic, such a case, users can modify the date of birth and erase an event of death; however, instead of having the option of accepting or denying both, they can receive the birth modification and then reject the death date change while assessing the changes.
+In RootsMagic, such a case, users can modify the date of birth and erase an event of death; however, instead of accepting or denying both, they can receive the birth modification and then reject the death date change while assessing the changes.

-But, I think that FTM is a bit better in terms of Ancestry Hints, which are new in the RootsMagic Web Hints feature because RootsMagic doesn’t have an inbuilt web browser allows you to check the actual records however FTM has.
-In FTM, you can look up the clue and the image, should there be one present within the Web Search workspace, however in RootsMagic, you have to click the hint within your browser to view it.
+But, I think that FTM is a bit better in terms of Ancestry Hints, which are new in the RootsMagic Web Hints feature because RootsMagic doesn’t have an inbuilt web browser that allows you to check the actual records; however, FTM has.
+In FTM, you can look up the clue and the image, should there be one present within the Web Search workspace; however, in RootsMagic, you have to click the hint within your browser to view it.

 When I visited FTM, I could not use one of Reunion’s features, marking.
 Though the two features can be used in conjunction, the ability to save the filtered lists available within family Tree Maker 2017 may be more beneficial than Color Coding.
 For example, suppose I would like to create a filtered list of everyone within my family tree that died between New York between 1659 and 1999 to allow me to look them up on Ancestry and other genealogy websites.
 In that case, I can save the list that I have filtered to avoid building it all over again when I next open the program—family Tree Maker 2017.
 I didn’t have any issues with the color code because it was an excellent experience.

 Photo Darkroom Darkroom is a brand new tool available in Family Tree Maker 2017 that allows you to darken faded photos in black and white.
 A new button within the media workspace is devoted to this function.
-Light, moderate, and intensive repair options are accessible according to how faded your original image is.
+Light, moderate, and intensive repair options are accessible according to your original image’s faded.
 Before saving the changes, you can check the before and after pictures.

-Saturation, Brightness and Contrast and Sharpness each have their settings in Advanced Settings.
-When I took a faded photo, I could see that the tool had an impact that was noticeable but still noticeable.
+Saturation, Brightness and Contrast, and Sharpness each have their settings in Advanced Settings.
+When I took a faded photo, I could see that the tool had a noticeable but still noticeable impact.

 My only complaint would be that it is hard to locate the Help feature of the tool.
 There weren’t any results when I tried searching for “photo darkroom” and “faded photo.”
 However, I did find both of these search terms within the Companion Guide, and once I knew where to look, I was able to find them in the Help file.